coverclock/com-diag-astrolabe/README.md

 ## Abstract

-Astrolabe is an implementation of a stratum-1 NTP server on a Raspberry Pi 3 using a Microsemi chip-scale atomic clock (CSAC) integrated onto a Jackson Labs Technologies (JLT) CSAC GPS-disciplined oscillator (CSAC GPSDO).
-The software is a slightly modified version of my Hourglass project, being similarly based on Eric Raymond's clockmaker script.
+Astrolabe is an implementation of a stratum-1 NTP server using a Raspberry Pi 3 and a CSAC GPSDO: a Jackson Labs Technologies (JLT) GPS-disciplined oscillator (GPSDO) that incorporates a Microsemi (formerly Symmetricom) chip-scale atomic clock (CSAC).
+The software is a very slightly modified version of my Hourglass project, being similarly based on Eric Raymond's clockmaker script.

 ## Contact